toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

       wcsp->postWAllDiff(col_scope, semantics, prop, top);
    }

-At this point, the solution is not correct yet since sub-grids of size 3x3 may contain duplicates, such as the values :code:`9` and :code:`3` in the example bellow :
+At this point, the solution is not correct yet since sub-grids of size 3x3 may contain duplicates, such as the values :code:`9` and :code:`3` in the example below:

 .. code-block:: text